LaughingSun/ls-process-arguments/README.md

 # ls-process-arguments
 command line arguments processor, similar to argp but with callbacks and easier to quickly implement.

-1. #include "ls-process-arguments.hpp" im your main program file.
+1. #include "ls-process-arguments.hpp" in your main program file.
 2. define a userdata type [optional]
 3. define switch (and argument) callbacks [optional]
 4. define switch (and argument) definitions